adrghph/ftp-in-tanzu/README.md

 ```

 ## Setting up the FTP server with the new architecture
-To deploy an FTP server that meets the requirements of the FTP protocol while leveraging the new standalone HAProxy VM, a ready-to-use solution has been developed in the form of a Helm chart: **kubeftp-proxy-helm**.
+To deploy an FTP server that meets the requirements of the protocol while leveraging the new standalone HAProxy VM, a ready-to-use solution has been developed in the form of a Helm chart: **kubeftp-proxy-helm**.

 https://github.com/adrghph/kubeftp-proxy-helm